-The Heavens declare the glory of God, and the firmament shows God's handiwork.
+Choristers The heavens declare the glory of / God, \ and the firmament shows God's / handiwork.
+One day tells its tale to an-/ other, \ and one night imparts knowledge to an-/ other.

-One day tells its tale to another, and one night imparts knowledge to another.
+All Although they have no words or / language, \ and their voices are not / heard,

-Although they have no words or language, and their voices are not heard,
+Their sound has gone out into all / lands, \ and their message to the ends of the / world.

-Their sound has gone out into all lands, and their message to the ends of the world.
+In the deep God has set a pavilion for the / sun; \ it comes forth like a bridegroom out of his chamber; it rejoices like a champion to run its / course.

-In the deep God has set a pavilion for the sun; it comes forth like a bridegroom out of his chamber; it rejoices like a champion to run its course.
+It goes forth from the uttermost edge of the heavens

-It goes forth from the uttermost edge of the heavens and runs about to the end of it again; nothing is hidden from its burning heat.
+and runs about to the end of it a-/ gain; \

-The law of God is perfect and revives the soul; the testimony of God is sure and gives wisdom to the innocent.
+nothing is hidden from its burning / heat.

-The statutes of God are just and rejoice the heart; the commandment of God is clear and gives light to the eyes.
+The law of God is perfect and revives the / soul; \ the testimony of God is sure and gives wisdom to the / innocent.
+The statutes of God are just and rejoice the / heart; \ the commandment of God is clear and gives light to the / eyes.

-The fear of God is clean and endures for ever; the judgments of God are true and righteous altogether.
+The fear of God is clean and endures for / ever; \ the judgments of God are true and righteous alto-/ gether.
+More to be desired are they than gold, more than much fine / gold, \ sweeter far than honey, than honey in the / comb.

-More to be desired are they than gold, more than much fine gold, sweeter far than honey, than honey in the comb.
+By them also is your servant en-/ lightened, \ and in keeping them there is great re-/ ward.
+Who can tell how often one of-/ fends?

-By them also is your servant enlightened, and in keeping them there is great reward.
+Cleanse me from my secret / faults.

-Who can tell how often one offends?
-Cleanse me from my secret faults.
+Above all, keep your servant from presumptuous sins; let them not get dominion / over me; \ then shall I be whole and sound, and innocent of a great of-/ fense.

-Above all, keep your servant from presumptuous sins; let them not get dominion over me; then shall I be whole and sound, and innocent of a great offense.
+Let the words of my mouth and the meditation of my heart be acceptable in your / sight, \ O God, my strength and my re-/ deemer.

-Let the words of my mouth and the meditation of my heart be acceptable in your sight, O God, my strength and my redeemer.
 This reading, taken from the New Testament, is typically from a letter (epistle) to the early Church, the Acts of the Apostles, or the Revelation to John.